he-ze-xi/DXFTest/README.md

-A DXF viewerthat can parse lines, circles, and arcs.
+A DXF viewer that can parse lines, circles, and arcs.